sbergot/wandering-mushroom/content/2020-12-02-player-clusters.md

 are very carefully planned with each side planning its own escape independently.

 Being connected to a cluster means sharing a lot of things: audio, video, etc.
-This plays well with the way player act at the table.
+This aligns with the way player act at the table.
 They may discuss at length anything happening to anyone.
 Since the players are constantly connected they may split as much as they want.
 All of this reminds me of something.